jquirossoto/node-typescript-express-ecs/README.md

 2. ```npm run start:watch```

 ## How to deploy and run the solution in AWS
-:warning: If you deploy this solution to AWS you will start to incur charges with the following services:
+:warning: If you deploy this solution, AWS will start charging you for the following services:
 1. NatGateway
 2. RDS
 3. Secrets Manager